nikolasscoolis/Elist-Electronics/README.md

 * With 85% of orders and 70% of revenue coming from just three products, diversifying the product portfolio is crucial.
 Expanding the accessory category with new product lines, particularly Apple charging cables, would provide upsell opportunities.
 * Despite the general sales success of Apple products, iPhone sales have been disappointingly low (1% of revenue in 2022).
 Enhancing marketing efforts to previous Apple product buyers could boost sales.
 * Look to capitalize on the growing share of Samsung accessories (32% of order count in 20222) by introducing higher-cost Samsung products in already carried product categories such as laptops and cellphones.
 * Re-evaluate Bose SoundSport Headphones.
-As the product has never made up more than 1% of annual revenue, attempt to sell through product by implementing bundle offers and flash sales to non-Apple ecosystem loyalty members before discontinuing.
+As the product has never made up more than 1% of annual revenue, attempt to sell through the product by implementing bundle offers and flash sales to non-Apple ecosystem loyalty members before discontinuing.
 * Continue and push forward the loyalty program.
-In order to convert non-members, consider offering a one-time sign-up discount paired with increased marketing of membership benefits and savings.
-Focus targeted and personalized ads to previous customers, utilize data analytics to increase marketing efforts when previously purchased products may need replacing.
+In order to convert non-members, consider offering a one-time sign-up discount paired with increased general marketing of membership benefits and savings.
+Focus targeted and personalized ads to previous customers, and utilize past order data to increase marketing efforts when previously purchased products may need replacing.